 When contacted, the PEAR advocate will assess safety, and provide survivor-centered support for the individual.
 The advocate will also briefly be able to talk through trauma response and help the student understand what to expect physically and psychologically.
 The advocate can help survivors with access to confidential counseling or mental health services as appropriate.
 The advocate is also able to access a translation service with over 200 languages to support the survivor in the language that they feel most comfortable.

-The advocate will talk through options for medical attention, including the gathering of evidence as well as what to expect when seeking medical attention and how to access hospital accompaniment.
-The advocate will also share health services available on campus.
+The advocate can talk through options for medical attention, including the gathering of evidence as well as what to expect when seeking medical attention and how to access hospital accompaniment.
+The advocate can also share health services available on campus.

 Survivors will be notified of their rights under Title IX and SSU policies.
-The advocate will talk through options for reporting as well as what can be expected during the reporting process.
+The advocate can talk through options for reporting as well as what can be expected during the reporting process.
 Students are not required to report to access PEAR services but may report to University Police or local police department.
-They may also report to Student Life to report a violation of student code of conduct.
-The advocate can accompany the survivor, if requested, to any of these on-campus offices.
+They may also report to Student Life to report a violation of the student code of conduct.

 Connections to Local Resources